Cognitive functions

 The 8 cognitive functions are the working parts behind Jungian type.
 They describe how attention gathers information and how judgment makes decisions.

-TypeJung measures these functions through a 42-question assessment, then turns the scores into an energy map, likely type pattern, and educational self-reflection.
+TypeJung maps these functions through a 42-question self-report assessment, then turns the scores into a function-stack map, likely type pattern, and educational self-reflection.

 Start the free assessment View sample report